Timothy Dalton

 Timothy Dalton in 'Antony and Cleopatra' and 'Flash Gordon'

 Audiences also loved the tragicomedy "Hawks" (1988), where Dalton played a lawyer embarking on a final journey before dying of cancer.
-However, the role that made him world-famous (although Dalton is not particularly fond of it) was yet to come.
+But the role that would catapult him to global stardom—though Dalton himself isn't particularly fond of it—was still ahead.

 A scene from 'Hawks'